microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 bool TWI_readBytes(uint8_t addr, uint8_t* data, uint8_t len)
 ```

-To get data from the client to the host, two functions are provided.
-The first `TWI_readByte(uint8_t addr, uint8_t* data)` reads a single byte from the client device at ADDR, whereas the second function `bool TWI_readBytes(uint8_t addr, uint8_t* data, uint8_t len)` will attempt to read LEN bytes from the client.
+To read data from the client, two functions are provided.
+The first function `TWI_readByte(uint8_t addr, uint8_t* data)` reads a single byte from the client device at ADDR, whereas the second function `bool TWI_readBytes(uint8_t addr, uint8_t* data, uint8_t len)` will attempt to read LEN bytes from the client.

 If the client NACKs during addressing, these functions return false.